UK Space Agency investment helps launch cutting-edge electric propulsion lab

 Space minister Liz Lloyd said: “From ambitious start-ups to established aerospace firms, this facility will give British companies access to testing capabilities that were previously out of reach.
 Electric propulsion is shaping the future of how we operate in space, and by investing in infrastructure like this we are ensuring that UK innovators can lead the way.

-“By opening its doors tot he wider space community, the DEEP Lab will accelerate the pace of discovery and help cement the UK’s reputation as a global leader in space technology.”
+“By opening its doors to the wider space community, the DEEP Lab will accelerate the pace of discovery and help cement the UK’s reputation as a global leader in space technology.”

 The new facility was part funded by the UK Space Agency.
 Credit: UK Space Agency.

-Mark Stoker, CEO and co-founder of Magdrive said: “We’re delighted to officially unveil the DEEP Lap to the UK space community.
+Mark Stoker, CEO and co-founder of Magdrive said: “We’re delighted to officially unveil the DEEP Lab to the UK space community.
 A huge thanks goes to the UK Space Agency for supporting us setting up a world-class R&D facility.
 This milestone accelerate the commercialisation of our next generation thrusters.
 And DEEP Lab isn’t just for us, it’s open to companies, startups and academics across the sector, it will also create new opportunities for collaboration and discovery, and to boost national capability and put the UK on the map as a leader in electric propulsion technology.”

 Supporting UK space sector growth